Petroleum Storage Tanks (PST): Compliance Resources

 - Operator Training – The TCEQ passed new rules in 2011 that set Aug.
 8, 2012, as the deadline for UST systems to have designated and trained Class A, Class B, and Class C operators.

-- PST Energy Act Focused Investigation Checklist – This checklist will help you evaluate compliance with the following topics: release detection, corrosion protection, spill and overfill, financial assurance, registration, and self-certification.
+- PST Energy Act Focused Investigation Checklist – This checklist will help you evaluate compliance with the following topics: self-certification, financial assurance, corrosion protection, release detection, spill and overfill prevention, release reporting, recordkeeping, and operator training.

 - PST Registration and Technical Assistance – This TCEQ page also is a gateway to several PST databases.